 Today, pineapple cultivation is a thriving industry in many tropical regions.
 Countries such as Thailand, the Philippines, Costa Rica, and Brazil are among the leading producers of pineapples, supplying markets worldwide with their luscious fruits.

-The journey of pineapple cultivation showcases the ingenuity and determination of farmers, botanists, and horticulturists who worked tirelessly to overcome the challenges of growing this tropical fruit in diverse climates.
+The journey of pineapple cultivation shows the ingenuity and determination of farmers, botanists, and horticulturists who worked tirelessly to overcome the challenges of growing this tropical fruit in diverse climates.
 Their efforts have made it a beloved and ubiquitous treat, bringing a taste of the tropics to people's tables no matter where they reside.

 The Sweet and Spiky Symbolism of Pineapples Across Some Cultures